Last Week: Air Berlin Declares Bankruptcy, Flights Cancelled and Why This Matters To You

 "They never announced what was happening or why the flight was cancelled.
 Phone support lines were down.
 We were on a line with over a hundred people trying to get our checked bags, which was taking forever.
 Someone from the airline told us to run to the British Airways counter to try and get booked on their flight to LHR without getting our bags first, but BA's system locked out after a few people were booked.
 Eventually a TV news crew showed up, and the airline started giving out bottled water.
 People were really anxious that they were stranded because of the insolvency, and then there was a rumor that crews could strike the next day and delay us even further."

 Because of German bankruptcy law, there's a chance that Air Berlin may not pay EU-required compensation to affected passengers.
-Also, refundable tickets are not currently being refunded, also because of a provision in German bankruptcy law.
+In addition, refundable tickets are not currently being refunded, also because of a provision in German bankruptcy law.

 While flights already scheduled for the next few months should be set, Air Berlin's longer term future is uncertain.
 It's already in talks with at least one airline, Lufthansa, regarding a takeover of various units.
 It's reportedly also in talks with other airlines, so it's certainly possible that Air Berlin will continue to function in at least some form.